Book: A Smarter Way to Learn Python, Mark Myers

-Probably the best place to start is IntroToPython.org.
+Probably the best online place to start is IntroToPython.org.
 This truly excellent curriculum is free for teachers and students, is simply and clearly written, and provides a good source of code snippets you can use for the rest of your Python career.

 Note the Python Essentials menu at the top, which lets you go straight to the page covering any particular syntax.
 Take a look around the site, then come back here.